-The 3M Company had recognized that due to technological advances in the work place combined with newly evolving labor laws, the average American had more leisure time.
+The 3M Company had recognized that due to technological advances in the work place, combined with newly evolving labor laws, the average American had more leisure time.
 They also recognized that most board games were directed towards children and not adults.
-So, the 3M brain trust decided that they would try and fill the new void in the lifestyle of the average American family by creating a series of adult “bookshelf” games that were directed towards increased social interaction.
-The company was looking for games that they could fit into a box that was the same size as a normal book so that they would fit on the bookshelf.
+So, the 3M brain trust decided that they would try to fill the new void in the lifestyle of the average American family by creating a series of adult “bookshelf” games that were directed towards increased social interaction.
+The company was looking for games that could fit into a box that was the same size as a normal book so that the games would fit on the bookshelf.

-By the next day, Sid was busy creating a box design for his game of Vacation.
-Three days later on March 29, 1963, Sid took the game of Carre and Vacation to I/S Unlimited.
+By the next day, Sid was busy creating a box design for his game of VACATION.
+Three days later on March 29, 1963, Sid took the game of CARRE and VACATION to I/S Unlimited.
 By April 2nd he was already meeting with Bill Caruson at the offices of I/S Unlimited.
-The meeting also included Larry Winters who had created a game called “Auction Block” that 3M also had an interest in.
+The meeting also included Larry Winters, who had created a game called “AUCTION BLOCK” that 3M also had an interest in.

 I make this assumption because the artwork for the eventual mass production box for the game of ACQUIRE is dated 1962 and they didn’t get Sid’s idea until March of 1963.
 3M had probably developed the artwork the year before and then just tailored it to Sid’s idea.
-The first test market games of ACQUIRE were dated with a copyright of 1963 but when it came time to mass produce the game in 1964, 3M chose to use the 1962 copyright of the artwork on the outside of the box and the 1963 copyright of Sid’s idea on the inside box with the rules.
+The first test market games of ACQUIRE were dated with a copyright of 1963, but when it came time to mass produce the game in 1964, 3M chose to use the 1962 copyright of the artwork on the outside of the box and the 1963 copyright of Sid’s idea on the inside box with the rules.

 3M also wanted Sid to “assign all interest” in the game of ACQUIRE to them.
 His agents wanted them to only have the right to “make, use, and/or sell” the game.
 His agents also wanted the rights to the game of ACQUIRE to come back to the inventor when the company decided to discontinue the “production, marketing, and promotion” of this game.
-It may have been beneficial to ask for the right to take the game back from the company if the inventor was dissatisfied with the companies efforts to produce, market, and /or sell the game since the contract and rights are stated to continue if 3M chose to sell its interest to another company.
+It may have been beneficial to ask for the right to take the game back from the company if the inventor was dissatisfied with the company's efforts to produce, market, and /or sell the game since the contract and rights are stated to continue if 3M chose to sell its interest to another company.

 One of the last issues in the contract was to address possible competition or “knock-offs” of the game.
 3M wanted an automatic suspension of royalty payments to the inventor if they had to enter litigation against a knock-off game.
 I/S Unlimited argued that the royalty payment should be reduced by the amount of the cost of litigation.
 Either way, Sid or his heirs would be responsible to pay for litigation and it would not be the responsibility of the game company to protect the game against competition.

 It only took 19 days and Sid was writing in his diary on October 9, 1963 that he “Went to I/S Ultd.
 Inc. about ACQUIRE contract.”
-Two days later he writes “Signed contract for ACQUIRE (Vacation).”
+Two days later he writes, “Signed contract for ACQUIRE (Vacation).”
 It appears that he was still trying to adjust to the name change since it had only been proposed a month prior.
 Since this was Sid’s first major contract for one of his game ideas, the last month was most likely a huge whirlwind for him.
 3M had latched onto his idea, incorporated it into another idea they had been developing, and were poised to get it on the market rapidly.

 3M was obviously sending him many updates of their progress.
 The game was progressing rapidly and was heading for market in just a couple of months.
 On October 21, 1963, just ten days after signing the contract, Sid wrote a letter to Bill Caruson.
 The main objective that he had with all the whirlwind of changes that were happening with his game was that he thought 3M shouldn’t market it as a “Stock Market” game.
 He wrote in the letter:

 Eleven days later on November 1, 1963, Bill Caruson of 3M wrote a letter to Alice Nichols at I/S Ultd telling them the cities in which the first games of ACQUIRE will be test marketed.
 The eight cities that were chosen were all in Mid-America.
 They were Shreveport and New Orleans, Louisiana, Madison and Milwaukee, Wisconsin, Des Moines, Iowa, Kansas City, Kansas, St. Louis, Missouri, and Denver, Colorado.
 The choice of these cities was probably in relation to the location of the 3M Corp in Minneapolis, Minnesota.

 “It will not be possible to return the original game samples as it is our Legal Department’s opinion that we retain these as originals, since through the years gradual changes might be made in these games; and these should be retained to document our original position.
 They will, of course, be returned if at such time we decide to drop them from our line.”

 Three days later, on the 14th of November 1963, Sid wrote in his diary that he received artwork and instructions.
 By November 27th, Mr. Caruson was writing a letter stating that they had the games completed and they would send one to Sid.
 Caruson complained about the artwork on the money and said it could be corrected on future production runs.
 There was also some problem with the box sleeve that made it crooked.
 3M was rushing to get this corrected so the ones that hit the stores did not look as bad.

 “One pointer I would like to see in the tips is to keep on the alert for the opportunity to pick up a “second bonus” cheaply.
 Very often players will get into “ruinous” battles for “first” in one chain while neglecting the chance for “second” in other chains from just the purchase of one or two stocks.”

-In a December 21, 1963 diary entry Sid writes, ““Played ACQUIRE with Dad & Dana.”
-Sid was first notified on April 24, 1963 that 3M was interested in his game called “Vacation,” now just 8 months later he is playing his game.
-His original idea has been modified slightly and the name was changed but it was his game, produced by a major manufacturer.
-On December 31st, at the end of that year, 3M had already sold $1,029.80 in games.
-(Approximately 148 games) Sid’s 5% royalty netted him $51.49.
-(Approximately 7 games) The game of ACQUIRE had come to life.
+In a December 21, 1963 diary entry Sid writes, “Played ACQUIRE with Dad & Dana.”
+Sid was first notified on April 24, 1963 that 3M was interested in his game called “VACATION.”
+Now just 8 months later, he is playing his game.
+His original idea has been modified slightly, and the name was changed, but it was his game, produced by a major manufacturer.
+On December 31st, at the end of that year, 3M had already sold $1,029.80 in games (approximately 148 games).
+Sid’s 5% royalty netted him $51.49 (approximately 7 games).
+The game of ACQUIRE had come to life.

-© 2018 Lloyd T. Solon
+© 2020 Lloyd T. Solon